Hydra-Chain/hydragon-nodee/README.md

 Once your node is operational and fully synced, you're ready to become a validator.
 This requires:

 - Funding Your Account: Obtain sufficient Hydra by visiting the [Faucet](#faucet) section.
+You can obtain funds to a second metamask account and transfer them to the validator address.
+Or alternatively you can import the private key of your validator into Metamask to operate with it directly.

 **Note:** Currently, you will have to import the validator's private key into Metamask to be able to interact with the web UI which can be considered as a security issue, but we will provide better option in the future.

-- Whitelisting: Your public key needs to be whitelisted by the Hydra team to participate as a validator.
+### Obtaining your Public Key
 Use the following command to retrieve your public key:

 ```
 ./hydra secrets output-public --data-dir node-secrets